antronerds/r2-tutorials/docs/Introduction.md

 We hope that these tutorials will be helpful.
-If you have any comments or suggestions you're welcome to contact us through the [R2 website](https://r2.amc.nl).
+If you have any comments or suggestions, you're welcome to contact us through the [R2 website](https://r2.amc.nl).